SahajDang/Portfolio/README.md

-# Resume
+# Portfolio
-My Resume built using HTML, CSS and basic Javascript and is completely Responsive.
+My Portfolio built using HTML, CSS and basic Javascript and is completely Responsive.